noahehall/multicloud/aws/services/migration/transfer.md

 ## features

-- manage file transfers workflows using your existing authentication systems.
+- manage & migrate file transfer workflows to S3/EFS and integrate existing authentication systems, and providing DNS routing with Route 53
-- Store information in S3 or EFS, manage workflows, and trigger automated, event-driven tasks with a fully-managed, low-code service.
+- Store information in S3 or EFS, manage workflows, and trigger automated, event-driven tasks
 - Support thousands of concurrent users with access controls
 - security requirements with data encryption, VPC and FIPS endpoints, compliance certifications, PGP, and more.
+- your existing SFTP/FTPS/FTP applications and clients do not change, only the storage endpoint to Amazon S3 or Amazon EFS.

 ### pricing